jrz235/psiTurk-Structural-Priming-Online/README.md

 # requirements
 1. works best in Google Chrome - audio capture distorted in other browsers
-2. requires secure connection - I used OpenShift, but you can also use Amazon EC2 and an SSL Certificate
+2. requires secure connection - I used OpenShift, but you can also use Amazon EC2 and an SSL Certificate (refer to official psiTurk documentation)
 3. uses PHP to write files to secure respository: change 'SERVER URL' in 'static/js/script*.js' files (4 of them) to appropriate path
 4. change 'OPENSHIFT URL' in 'templates/ad.html' to OpenShift or EC2 path
 5. change 'LOGO URL' in 'templates/ad.html' to path where image (university shield, etc.) is hosted